emsa16/chat-server/README.md

 ### Testing

-wscat can be used to test that the server works.
-The following examples assumes the server is running locally on port 1337:
+wscat can be used to test that the server works:

     # Has to be installed globally
     npm install -g wscat

     # Broadcast subprotocol
     # Requires that a nickname is provided as a URL query
-    wscat -c ws://localhost:1337/?nickname=NICK -s 'broadcast'
+    wscat -c ws://[ADDRESS]?nickname=[NICK] -s 'broadcast'

     # Echo subprotocol
-    wscat -c ws://localhost:1337/ -s 'echo'
+    wscat -c ws://[ADDRESS] -s 'echo'

+### Client

+There is an example for a simple client using plain Javascript, in the client/ folder.